Royals vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- In three games as the underdog over the last 10 matchups, the Royals have a record of 1-2.
+- In four games as the underdog over the last 10 matchups, the Royals have a record of 1-3.

-- The Royals have put together a 3-5-0 record against the runline over their previous 10 matchups (bookmakers set runlines in eight of those games).
+- The Royals' record against the spread is 3-5-0 over their previous 10 contests (bookmakers set spreads in eight of those contests).

 Royals Betting Records & Stats

-- The Royals have been victorious in 15, or 31.2%, of the 48 contests they have been chosen as underdogs in this season.
+- The Royals have been chosen as underdogs in 49 games this year and have walked away with the win 15 times (30.6%) in those games.

-- Kansas City has a record of 6-23, a 20.7% win rate, when it's set as an underdog of +135 or more by bookmakers this season.
+- Kansas City has a record of 4-16 in games where sportsbooks have it as underdogs of at least +145 on the moneyline.

-- The moneyline set for this matchup implies the Royals have a 42.6% chance of coming away with a victory in the contest.
+- The Royals have an implied victory probability of 40.8% according to the moneyline set by sportsbooks for this matchup.

-- Kansas City and its opponents have gone over the total this season in 26 of its 60 opportunities.
+- Games involving Kansas City have gone over the total set by bookmakers in 26 of 61 chances this season.

-- The Royals have an against the spread mark of 5-6-0 in 11 games with a line this season.
+- The Royals are 5-6-0 against the spread in their 11 games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!